-ACICIS is very excited to announce the appointment of two Academic Program Officers (APO) for the Law Professional Practicum (LPP), running in January-February 2019.
-We are pleased to welcome Dr Selvie Sinaga, who is returning to the role once again, and Ms Patriani Paramita Mulia (Mita).
+ACICIS is very excited to announce the appointment of two Academic Program Officers (APO) for the Law Professional Practicum (LPP), running in January-February 2020.
+We are pleased to welcome back Dr Selvie Sinaga and Ms Patriani Paramita Mulia (Mita), who are both returning to the role once again.

 Selvie is an Associate Professor of Law at Atma Jaya Catholic University of Indonesia (AJCUI) – Faculty of Law.
 She obtained an LLB from Gadjah Mada University, Indonesia, an LLM from Monash University, Australia, and a PhD in Law from University of Wollongong, Australia.
 She has received prestigious scholarships from the Australian Agency for International Development (AusAID) for pursuing her master and doctoral degrees in 2002 and 2008.
 She teaches international law, intellectual property law, English Law and Treaty Law.
 Her research interests are international and socio legal aspects of intellectual property law, law and development, and legal education in Indonesia.
 Apart from her academic career, she is also a practicing lawyer, specialized in intellectual property and public interest cases.

 Mita is a practicing Indonesian advocate and an international human rights law consultant.
 Her legal expertise includes international human rights law, electoral disputes, constitutional challenges, cross-border disputes, general corporate and private transaction matters as well as corporate litigation.
 Prior to managing her own law office since 2016, Mita worked for two major Indonesian law firms and a Geneva-based human rights NGO.
 She is the alumnus of Atma Jaya Catholic University Jakarta (cum laude, bachelor degree, 2008) and New York University School of Law (master degree, 2012).
 She is currently finishing her doctorate study at Utrecht University.